camicri/cube-get/docs/setup-linux.md

-# Setting up on Offline Linux
+## Setting up Cube

+**About this Guide**

+The purpose of this entire guide is to show how you will be able to update your repositories and install new packages from your offline Linux computer using Cube, and with the help of another computer with internet access.

-In this guide, I'm going to show you how to setup Cube on an offline Linux computer.
-Here, I'll be using Ubuntu 16.04 LTS.
-Note that this computer doesn't have internet connection.
+Here, we will be going to setup Cube in your offline Linux computer.
+We will be using `Ubuntu 16.04 LTS` for this guide.

 ![](_media/img01.png)

-## Setting up Cube

-Copy and extract the downloaded cube zip in your home directory.
+Assumming that you have downloaded the cube zip, copy and extract the zip in your `home` folder.
+If you haven't downloaded it yet, check our [Download](#/download) page.

 ![](_media/img02.png)

-Then, open `cube` folder.
+A folder named `cube` will be extracted.
+Now, open the `cube` folder.

 ![](_media/img03.png)

+Cube folder contains the following:

+`cube-system` - where Cube's system files are stored,

+`projects` - where your project files will be stored (You'll learn more about this later)

+`cube` - Cube's application executable.

 ## Launching Cube

 To Launch Camicri Cube, just double click the `cube` application.

 A terminal and a web browser will appear.

 ![](_media/img04.png)

+** Alternative way of launching cube **

+If Cube fails to load by double clicking the `cube` application file, you may launch it using a terminal.

+1. Open terminal (Press CTRL+ALT+T)
+2. Type and enter below command cd ~/ cd cube chmod +x cube
+        ./cube --terminal

 ## Creating Project
-Projects are essential in the Cube application.
-A project contains the information about your computer.
-This includes the list of repositories, currently installed packages and the architecture of your computer.
+**Projects** are essential in the Cube application.
+A project file will contain your Linux computer's repository list and installed packages.
+This data will be used by Cube in determining packages compatible in your system to be downloaded and installed.

 Projects created in cube will be saved in `cube/projects` directory.